Techtonica/curriculum/backend/1_intro_to_backend.md

 ### Specific things to learn

-* What does an API do?
+* What an API does
-* What is an API framework?
-Are API frameworks language-specific or language agnostic?
+* What an API framework is
-* What are some popular backend languages?
+* The predominant languages for backend development
-* What does a web server do?
-Can you name a few?
+* What a web server does
-* What does a database do?
-Can you name the two different types of databases?
+* What a database does

 ### Lesson materials

 * [Intro to backend (10m video)|https://www.youtube.com/watch?v=0Kv_k4ypj6o]
 * [Creating your own API in express|https://expressjs.com/en/starter/hello-world.html] (see the "Running Locally" section)

-### Topics to learn & facilitate

-* Why would someone choose one programming language over another for writing backend code?
-* Why would there be so many frameworks for writing APIs?

 ### Common mistakes/misconceptions

 * Some people think backend development is "harder" or "more technical" than frontend.
 This is silly: backend and frontend just require different skillsets.
 While you are learning, try thinking about whether backend or frontend better matches your preferences and established skills.
 * Some people believe some backend technologies and frameworks are superior to others.
 This is also false. (there's a theme developing here) Some frameworks are built for simplicity, meaning you can get started with them easily.
 Others are built for robustness, meaning they will have pre-baked solutions to many common problems backend developers face.
 All of them have interesting pieces, and all of them are worth experimenting with if you're interested.
+  * Simple API frameworks: Flask (Python), expressjs (Javascript)
+  * More complex, pre-baked frameworks: Django (Python), Ruby on Rails (Ruby), .NET MVC (C#)

 ### Guided practice